ESCOMP/CISM-wrapper/doc/README.md

    tool (which wraps a `make` command, using the `Makefile` here):

    ```
-   build_docs -r ../../cism-docs -i cism-in-cesm
+   build_docs -r ../../cism-docs/cism-in-cesm
    ```

-   By default, this will generate documentation in a subdirectory of `cism-in-cesm` whose name matches the name of the current branch.
+   By default, this will generate documentation in a subdirectory of `cism-in-cesm/versions` whose name matches the name of the current branch.
 There are various other options to this tool.
 For more details, run: